1024mb-Wits/moodle_plugin/README.md

 * dragging nodes across the canvas
 * deleting nodes and edges from the canvas
 * editing the value of nodes on the canvas
-* adding the heights of each node o the canvas
+* adding the heights of each node to the canvas

 In later sprints, the plugin will be upgraded to automatically mark any answers submitted by the student.